 As the pet owner, you are responsible for sharing costs beyond the deductible.
 Embrace allows policy holders to select reimbursement percentages ranging from 70-90%.

-That means Embrace will reimburse policyholders up to 90% of covered costs, up to an annual maximum.
+That means Embrace will reimburse policyholders up to 90% of covered costs after the deductible is met, up to an annual maximum.
 Choosing a higher reimbursement percentage means that you’ll pay higher premiums each month.